michielper/ZESBEEN/README.md

 # ZESBEEN

+!!! work in progress - not complete nor completely uploaded yet !!!

 Arduino project for walking six-legged robot.
 Pronounce "zesbeen" as "zesbane", it means of course sixlegs.

 The project consists of the hardware and software for a robot that walks on six legs whereby each leg has two servo-motors, for DIJ (Thy) and KNIE (knee).
 The front and hind legs have also an extra servo for the SCHOUDER (shoulder), for making turns.